Small & Detailed Strings

 Crossing The Line - Andy Blaney (0:00 / 2:36)

 Captain Brown Leads The Attack - Rohan Stevenson (0:00 / 4:01)

-Our desire was to create the definitive chamber strings project, recorded at Air Studios, giving you the widescreen Hollywood sound we all want, with a detail and ability harder to articulate with larger sized string sample libraries.
+Our desire was to create the definitive chamber strings project, recorded at The Hall at AIR Studios, giving you the widescreen Hollywood sound we all want, with a detail and ability harder to articulate with larger sized string sample libraries.

 16 star players, 4 1st Violins, 3 2nds, 3 Violas, 3 Cellos & 3 Basses super deep sampled with over 244 articulations, including 38 shorts, 53 longs, 19 FX, and 45 extraordinary legato patches programmed by Andrew Blaney.
 Recorded with multiple round robins, dynamic layers and presented with 3 essential and versatile microphone positions.
 In addition to each individual section, we also have a comprehensive selection of articulations and techniques presented in an 'ensemble' format designed for sketching and composing with 'out of the box' satisfaction.